-You may think that SASE framework withdrawal sounds complicated, but in practice it should have little affect on your business.
+You may think that SASE framework withdrawal sounds complicated, but in practice, it should have little effect on your business.

 These new Standards are subject to a new assessment process called End Point Assessment.

 SASE framework withdrawal, therefore, refers to the staged process of phasing out the older apprenticeship frameworks.